newmediaarts/2021_StudentShow/README.md

 ## Local Setup:

-If you have Eleventy Installed Globally (e.g. via npm install -g @11ty/eleventy), then simply use:
+If you have Eleventy installed globally (e.g. via npm install -g @11ty/eleventy), then simply use:

 - npx @11ty/eleventy --serve